suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 The exact implementation of the pause is implementation-defined.
 For example, this could be done by blocking on a semaphore, registering an event handler and suspending the manifest processor, polling for a notification, or aborting the update entirely, then restarting when a notification is received.

 suit-parameter-wait-info is encoded as a map of wait events.
-When ALL wait events are satisfied, the Manifest Processor continues.
+All wait events MUST be satisfied before the Manifest Processor continues.
 The wait events currently defined are described in the following table.

 Name | Encoding | Description
 ---|---|---